 A well-defined strategy considers the market in question as well as your investment aims and risk tolerance, while good commodity trading strategies also consider the distinct characteristics of the sector.
 Discover the different commodity trading strategies and how they can be implemented.

 The price of an asset needs to move for traders and investors to make a return on their capital.
-This is why so many turn to commodity markets, which have relatively high price volatility.
+This is why so many turn to the commodity markets, which have relatively high price

-Given the unique characteristics of commodity markets, a wide range of different strategies can be used to capture price moves.
+Given the unique characteristics of the commodity markets, a wide range of different strategies can be used to capture price moves.
 The right strategy will ultimately come down to your personal preferences and investment aims.

 Types of commodity trading strategies

-Strategies can be tailored to short or long-term perspectives, with the former aiming to generate returns by capitalising on instances of price spikes, and the latter by seizing prolonged trends that might persist for several years.
+The commodity markets are known for exhibiting short-term price volatility as well as long-term price trends.
+These price dynamics can make them a suitable market for traders with a wide array of trading strategies.
+Strategies can be tailored to short- or long-term perspectives, with the former aiming to generate returns by capitalising on instances of price spikes, and the latter by seizing prolonged trends that might persist for several years.

 Trend-following strategy